Employee Terminal Server

 Z: , or this can be used

 Printers available from the client PC can be used to print if their use is enabled when the client is started (under Windows Options → Local Resources → Printers ).
-Printers will then be available as standard in the Devices and Printers folder.
+Printers will then be accessible by default in the Devices and Printers folder.

 For printing on a faculty network printer directly from the server